Scaling up Multi-Turn Off-Policy RL and Multi-Agent Tree Search for LLM Step-Provers: The BFS-Prover-V2 System

 \item It tracks the real-time status of each subgoal (e.g., Pending, Proving, Proven).

 \item It records the proof for any solved subgoal.

 \end{itemize}

 This architecture creates a cooperative sprint for each lemma in the plan.
-When a new subgoal is designated as the active target, all Prover agents begin their own independent tree searches for that single subgoal in parallel.
-As soon as the first agent finds a valid proof, it writes the result to the shared cache.
-This action signals all other agents to terminate their search, preventing redundant computation.
-The entire group of agents then proceeds to the next subgoal in the sequence.
+When a subgoal becomes active, all Prover agents begin independent tree searches for that single subgoal in parallel.
+As soon as the first agent finds a valid proof, the subgoal cache records the proof and signals all other agents to terminate their searches, preventing redundant computation.
+All prover agents then proceed to the next subgoal in the sequence.